Causes of acute gastritis include any of the following:

 |Upper GI Endoscopy|

 Talk with your doctor about the best treatment plan for you.
 Options may include:

-Medications for gastritis help relieve symptoms and help heal the stomach lining.
-Medications are available over-the-counter or by prescription.
+Medicines may help to relieve symptoms.
+Some can also help to heal the stomach lining.
+Medicine can be available over the counter or by prescription.
 Your doctor may recommend: